omnivore-app/omnivore/README.md

 Read more about Omnivore on our blog. <https://blog.omnivore.app/p/getting-started-with-omnivore>

+## Shoutouts

+Omnivore takes advantage of some great open source software:

+* [TypeScript](https://www.typescriptlang.org/) - Most of our backend and frontend are written in TypeScript.
+* [Next.js](https://nextjs.org/) - Our frontend is a Next.JS app and is hosted on [Vercel](https://vercel.com/)
+* [Stitches](https://stitches.dev/) - We use stitches on the frontend to style our components.
+* [Mozilla Readability](https://github.com/mozilla/readability) - We use Mozilla's Readability library to make pages easier to read.

 ## How to setup local development

 The easiest way to get started with local development is to use `docker-compose up`.
 This will start a postgres container, our web frontend, an API server, and our content fetching microservice.